 10. There Are Better Ways to Manage Absence

 Maybe you haven’t taken sufficient steps to prepare your company for unplanned absences.
-In which case, you need an absence policy.
+In this case, you need an absence management policy.

 Or maybe your type of company culture is making too many employees sick, stressed or resentful.

 Taking the time to understand the underlying causes of absences in your company can help you to make changes for the better.
 Talking to your employees about their absences might give you some insights into the sort of changes you can make that could reduce instances of unplanned absences in the future.

 But the time to have this talk isn’t while the employee’s off sick.
 It’s when they return to work.